Church History & Renewal

 Lawler, Jennifer.
 Encyclopedia of the Byzantine Empire.
 Jefferson, NC: McFarland, 2004.

 Matheson, Peter, ed.
 A People's History of Christianity, Vol. 5: Reformation Christianity.
-Ed.
-Denis R. Janz.
+Edited by Denis R. Janz.
 Minneapolis: Fortress, 2007.

 MacCulloch, Diarmaid.
 Christianity: The First Three Thousand Years.
 New York: Penguin, 2011.